Resolving your query

 If your premises is in England or Wales

-If you remain dissatisfied, you can ask the Consumer Council for Water (CCWater) to look at your complaint.
-CCWater is the independent representative of water consumers in England or Wales.
+If you remain dissatisfied, you can ask the Consumer Council for Water (CCWater) to investigate your complaint.
+CCWater is the independent representative for water consumers in England or Wales.

 You can contact CCWater by: